 As I mentioned earlier, the valve has its spring.
 That spring can be adjusted, either manually or electronically, to change its tension.
 That tension change will have different effects on how the power distributes across the rev range.

-As advancements develop in power valve construction, they as a whole seem to be getting more and more durable.
+With advancements in material and engineering, power valve systems seem to be getting more and more durable.
 The two-stroke power valve is still susceptible to damage.
 Therefore, it’s essential you know what some of the major causes are for power valve malfunction and damage.

 One of the leading causes of power valves failing is the lack of proper maintenance on the components.
-These parts build up carbon regularly, and you need to clean them periodically.
+These parts are in direct contact with exhaust gases and build up carbon quickly, so you need to clean them regularly.
 A good rule of thumb is to clean and readjust the mechanism (if required) every seven to fifteen running hours.

 Two other common causes of power valve failures are backfiring and improper torque levels (too tight or too loose).

 It’s also important to note that some valves can malfunction right out of the factory, so make sure you check it before installation and perform a test run after installation.

 The most noticeable symptom of a malfunctioning power valve is a complete lack of power at high RPMs.
 Keep that in mind the next time you can’t make it up that hill!

 If you have any questions or anything to add, please leave them in the comments or on our FaceBook page!